-Apples: New York's 2019 apple production is estimated roughly in line with the state's five-year average, although yield varied by region.
-Washington state had a large crop, which typically drives the market, putting some downward pressure on prices.
-Nonetheless, Northeast growers generally report good pricing and movement for most fresh market varieties, although this varies somewhat across the region.
+Apples: New York's 2020 apple production is estimated slightly below the state's five-year average, although yield varied by region.
+The Pacific Northwest had a smaller crop, putting some upward pressure on prices.
+Consumer demand has been strong through the COVID-19 pandemic.
+Retail and pick-your-own orchards saw a surge in customer traffic.